 - What are your business values?
 If this question induces the same reaction as someone asking you the square root of Pi, then you don’t have a brand.
 Oh, and the answer is 1.77245385088, accounted for the first ten numbers after the decimal point.
 I’m sure you were just dying to know.

 The questions above are more on the “strategic” side of the brand equation.
 But there’s also a visual test you can perform.
-Go to your website (if you don’t have one, what are you waiting for?) and hide your name and logo.
+Go to your website and hide your name and logo.
 Is it still obvious the site represents your business?
 Will I be able to tell it apart from other sites in the niche?

 It’s an elementary test, but it’s also very insightful and can cause huge trouble if you fail.
 Like blowing into a breathalyzer.